ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ### Inline

 The inline (or horizontal) layout is a lean design to save vertical space.
-This layout:
+The inline layout:

-- has an inline 'remove' button
+- can be added 2 or more times to a page
+- should contain up to 3 fields
 - has hidden unique labels
-- can contain up to 4 form fields

 #### Screen 1: The landing screen.
 The fieldset label is in hidden text.